ADesprets/cp4i-install/README.md

 1. Navigate to [My IBM &rarr; Container software library](https://myibm.ibm.com/products-services/containerlibrary) and save your IBM Marketplace entitlement key in file: `private/ibm_container_entitlement_key.txt`

-1. Copy the template configuration file:

-    ```bash
-    cp templates/cp4i.properties.tmpl private/my-cp4i.properties
-    ```

-  You may give a specific name to that file.

-1. **Customize** this file with your own parameters
+1. **Customize** the cp4i.properties file with your own parameters

+Good practice:
+* Update the capabilities you want to be deployed

 ## Usage

 > Duration time for all CP4I components: 40 min

-1. Set the env var `PC_CONFIG` to the path of the configuration file previously created.
+1. Launch the Shell script

     ```bash
-    export PC_CONFIG="$PWD/private/my-cp4i.properties"
+    ./provision_cluster-v2.sh <cp4i.properties file path> <namespace> <cluster_name>
     ```

-  Note that setting this env var is optional and the configuration file can also be provided as first parameter for the script.
-  Here we assume that the current working directory is the top directory.

-1. Launch the Shell script
+    example

     ```bash
-    ./provision_cluster-v2.sh
+    ./provision_cluster-v2.sh ./cp4i.properties cp4i cp4i-cluster-2023
     ```

-> If you have already created a cluster in PVC, the script will install CP4I on top of the existing cluster.
+> If you have already created a cluster, the script will install CP4I on top of the existing cluster.
 >
 > Note: The script is **idempotent**, i.e. it can be stopped and re-executed, it will skip successfully executed commands.
 >